alidanapour/chip8_emulator/games/game2/README.md

 The fate of Jumpy McRabbit lies in your hands.
 Do everything you can do to avoid the hungry animals and find your way home to the happy tree!

 ## How to play
  To play this game simply download the chip-8 file (JumpyRabbit.ch8) and load it onto our emulator!
-Alternatively, the octo file (.8o) and use the [Octo emulator](http://johnearnest.github.io/Octo/) may be used to play.
+Alternatively, the octo file (.8o) and the [Octo emulator](http://johnearnest.github.io/Octo/) may be used to play.

 _Note: This game is played best at 40 frames per cycle._